sr99622/libonvif/README.md

         If the DHCP is enabled, all fields are set by the server, if DHCP is disabled, other network settings may be completed manually.
 Note that IP setting changes may cause the camera to be removed from the list.
 Use the Discover button to find the camera.
+        Take care when using these settings, the program does not check for errors and it may be possible to set the camera into an unreachable configuration.

         IP Address
         Subnet Mask